 About the Department of Materials Science and Engineering

-The Materials Science and Engineering Department is a university-wide, highly-interdisciplinary graduate program with seven core materials faculty and 25 affiliated faculty spanning from physics and chemistry to electrical, mechanical, aerospace, civil and bioengineering.
+The Materials Science and Engineering Department is a university-wide, highly-interdisciplinary graduate program with nine core materials faculty and 20 affiliated faculty spanning from physics and chemistry to electrical, mechanical, aerospace, civil and bioengineering.
 The department has one of the highest research expenditure to faculty ratios at UTA.
 We have courses in nanoscale materials and nanotechnology, magnetic, optical and energy materials, bio/nano materials and surface engineering and thin film technology.
 The department’s growth is aided by high levels of research funding from NSF, DOE, ONR, NASA, DOD and other federal, industrial and state sources in the areas of electronic materials and sensors, design and development of biomaterials and devices, and sustainability and materials for environmental engineering and safety.

 While we are a graduate program, undergraduate students may choose a Materials Science and Engineering minor or pursue an undergraduate certificate in nanotechnology.